hashi0203/riscv-processor/README.md

 	- Output files are explained later in [Files in test-programs](#files-in-test-programs) chapter.

-2. Change the test program for processor.
+2. Change the test program for the processor.
 	- Update instruction memory (`instr_mem`) in [fetch.sv](./src/fetch.sv).
 		- Make sure to change `63` in line 14 to `the number of lines - 1`.
 	- Update `final_pc`, `privilege_jump_addr`, `exception_enabled`, and `interrupt_enabled` in [core.sv](./src/core.sv).